data-to-insight/ssd-data-model/README.md

 - tbc - This file/concept is still in development.

-### Output Formats
+### Output

-Since the specification is intended to be easy to maintain, and most case management and data management systems aren't YAML aware, we provide a set of [tools][ssd-tools] to perform the needed processing tasks, incl. extract the required data items from current/known CMS systems, create ERD diagrams of the current structure, convert the YAML into more conventional formats.
+Since the specification is intended to be easy to maintain, and most case management and data management systems aren't YAML aware, we working towards providing a set of [tools][ssd-tools] to perform the needed processing tasks, incl. extract the required data items from current/known CMS systems, provide methods to allow updating the Yaml Object definitions and ERD diagram(s) with current structure revisions.

 The website and associated documentation is generated using the [tools][ssd-tools] mentioned above.

 Further/additional documentation relating to this specification: -tbc-

 ### Current Phase and Continuous Deployment
-#### user research
-#### prototype
+#### <a id="user-research"></a> User Research
+- Approach outline and research with LA's
-#### deploy
+#### <a id="prototype"></a> Prototype
+- Develop the prototype specification abased on peer feedback and testing
+#### <a id="deploy"></a> Deploy(pilot group)
+- Deploy to pilot councils by developing reporducable implementations.
-#### feedback
+#### <a id="feedback"></a> Feedback
-#### continuous deployment
+- Product delivered to the DfE and support for adoption by LA's
+#### <a id="continuous-deployment"></a> Continuous Deployment
+- Maintenance roadmap agreement and iterative improvement driven iterative approach

 ### Get in touch